NREL/fpeam/README.md

 | destination_lon | float | Longitude of feedstock destination location |
 | destination_lat | float | Latitude of feedstock destination location |

 **Feedstock Loss Factors**.
 Feedstock dry matter loss is accounted for using loss factors that represent the losses incurred during specific activities and at several key points along the feedstock supply chain.
-These loss factors were obtained from GREET 2018, from the Herbaceous Feedstock 2018 State of Technology Report prepared by Idaho National Lab, and from values reported in the 2016 Billion Ton Report, Volume 1.
-Factors for the farm gate supply chain stage represent
+These loss factors were obtained from [GREET 2018](https://greet.es.anl.gov/), from the Herbaceous Feedstock 2018 State of Technology Report prepared by Idaho National Laboratory [1.], and from values reported in the [2016 Update to the Billion Ton Study, Volume 1](https://www.energy.gov/sites/prod/files/2016/12/f34/2016_billion_ton_report_12.2.16_0.pdf).
+Factors for the farm gate supply chain stage represent on-field covered storage and biorefinery gate factors represent dry matter lost during on-road transportation.

 TABLE: Dry matter loss factors by feedstock and supply chain stage.